h0rseduck/yii2-multilingual/docs/guide/behavior.md

 Three steps to create multilingual model:

-1. Add `yeesoft\multilingual\behaviors\MultilingualBehavior` behavior to model.
+1. Add `h0rseduck\multilingual\behaviors\MultilingualBehavior` behavior to model.
 Name of the behavior must be `multilingual`.
 Only `attributes` parameter is  required.
 You can specify `languages` either in the behavior or in application's parameters.
-2. Method `find` must return `yeesoft\multilingual\db\MultilingualQuery`.
-You can either override `find` method of the model or use `yeesoft\multilingual\db\MultilingualTrait` in your `ActiveQuery` class.
+2. Method `find` must return `h0rseduck\multilingual\db\MultilingualQuery`.
+You can either override `find` method of the model or use `h0rseduck\multilingual\db\MultilingualTrait` in your `ActiveQuery` class.
-3. Use `yeesoft\multilingual\db\MultilingualLabelsTrait` to fix generating attribute labels for multilingual fields.
+3. Use `h0rseduck\multilingual\db\MultilingualLabelsTrait` to fix generating attribute labels for multilingual fields.
 This step is optional.

 Usage